-The city strictly known as “DUVAL”, Jacksonville has been a reputable city in North Florida from the days of discrimination towards the city’s urban community to the days of the streets given the city the label of Florida’s “Murder Capitol”.
+The Jacksonville ghetto resides in a city strictly known as “DUVAL” and has been a reputable city in North Florida from the days of discrimination towards the city’s urban community to the days of the streets given the city the label of Florida’s “Murder Capitol”.

 Divided into four section with the South Side viewed as the more suburban and affluent community that gets the majority of the public official’s attention, the East Side, West Side, and North Side are the heart and backbone of Duval County.